 The High School Contest is open to all United States citizens or legal residents who are students in grades 9-12 and are 14 to 19 years old at the time of entry, attending public, private, religious, home school program and charter schools.

-From September 18, 2019 to September 17, 2020 (the "Contest Period") Constituting America will conduct the "We the Future" essay, song, STEM, and PSA contest (the "Contest") in the 50 States of the United States of America, the District of Columbia, the U.S. Territories and the American Armed Forces Schools Abroad.
+From September 18, 2019 to September 17, 2021 (the "Contest Period") Constituting America will conduct the "We the Future" essay, song, STEM, Short film and PSA contest (the "Contest") in the 50 States of the United States of America, the District of Columbia, the U.S. Territories and the American Armed Forces Schools Abroad.

 To enter, students and/or parent/guardians are encouraged to fill out the online Contest Sign-up form, indicating their intent to enter the contest, including the line on the form giving parental consent.
 Contest updates and deadline reminders will be sent to the students signing up for the contest in advance.